 Here we join Blu (Jesse Eisenberg) and Jewel (Anne Hathaway), now complete with three loveable kids, as they trade the frantic festival city life of Rio de Janeiro for the wilds of the Amazon.
 As Blu tries to fit in, he goes beak-to-beak with the vengeful Nigel (Jermaine Clement), and meets his most fearsome adversary of all: his father-in-law, Eduardo (Andy Garcia).

-Will.i.am is dope as the pop-pop-poppin’ Pedro with the funky flapper Jamie Foxx.
-The talent show sequence was funny alone from the slow high-fiving tortoises, the wrecking ball swinging monkeys and a rapping Nicki-Minajesque sloth (Amy Heidemann from Karmin) that drops off after a rap that will have Busta Rhymes tipping his cap.
+Will.i.am was dope as the pop-pop-poppin’ Pedro.
+The talent show sequence being a particular highlight; from the slow-motion high-fiving tortoises, the wrecking ball swinging monkeys and a rapping Nicki-Minajesque sloth (Amy Heidemann from Karmin) that snoozes after dropping a rap that will have Busta Rhymes tipping his cap.

-However, certain characters were pushed into the background.
-George Lopez’s Rafael and Tracy Morgan’s dribbling pitbull, especially, were barely in it.
-While Tulio (I can’t believe it was 300’s Rodrigo Santoro) was unfortunately in it too much with his incessant squawking and stupidity.
+However, George Lopez’s Rafael and Tracy Morgan’s dribbling pitbull were pushed into the background.
+While the irritating Tulio (I can’t believe it was 300’s Rodrigo Santoro) was unfortunately in it too much with his incessant squawking and stupidity.
 Leslie Mann did her best with the limited screen time.

 Not the worst by a long shot but seen it a lot better.
-Got enough to keep flight but hardly soaring high or flopping like a turkey.
+Enough fun to keep flight but hardly soaring high or flopping like a turkey.
 Enough avarian based punnery, you get the gist.
-2.5/5